Igglybuff/awesome-piracy/readme.md

 - [Old Games Finder](http://www.oldgamesfinder.com/) Old Games Finder is an automated old game search engine. (avoid ISO Zone links, as that site is dead)
 - [The ROM Depot](https://theromdepot.com/roms/) About 3TB of ROMs.
 You may need a VPN.
 - [Emulator.Games](https://emulator.games/) Download or play ROMs on your PC, Mobile, Mac, iOS and Android devices.
-- ["A simple script for easily downloading emulator.games roms"](https://www.reddit.com/r/Piracy/comments/aytutr/a_simple_script_for_easily_downloading/) Reddit guide and userscript created by /u/estel_smith to allow you to easily download ROMs from Emulator.Games.
+- ["A simple script for easy downloading of emulator.games roms"](https://www.reddit.com/r/Piracy/comments/aytutr/a_simple_script_for_easily_downloading/) Reddit guide and userscript created by /u/estel_smith to allow you to easily download ROMs from Emulator.Games.
 - [3DSISO](http://www.3dsiso.com/) Nintendo 3DS ROMs downloads forum.
 - [3DSCIA.com](https://www.3dscia.com/) DDL links for 3DS CIA files.
 - [Ziperto](https://www.ziperto.com/nintendo/3ds-roms/3ds-cia/) DDL link site primarily for Nintendo games.